amangoel185/AQI-analysis-COVID-19/README.md

-# Analysis of AQI during COVID-19
+# Analysis of the AQI data during COVID-19 lockdown

 A simple Python notebook to make Time Series Plots and Box Plots using an AQI dataset.